-- 3.14.18 Unfortunately, there is a significant data gap relating to health statistics and life expectancy.
-However, the Fordham Survey (2004) found that 27.8% of interviewees or members of their household had a long-term illness or disability whereas the national average for limiting long-term illnesses is around 17%. - 3.14.19 The CRE has found that nationally, Gypsies and Irish Travellers are more prone to ill-health.
+- 3.15.17 Unfortunately, there is a significant data gap relating to health statistics and life expectancy.
+However, the Fordham Survey (2004) found that 27.8% of interviewees or members of their household had a long-term illness or disability whereas the national average for limiting long-term illnesses is around 17%. - 3.15.18 The CRE has found that nationally, Gypsies and Irish Travellers are more prone to ill-health.
 Levels of prenatal mortality, stillbirths and infant mortality are significantly higher than the national average.
-It is estimated that, on average, Gypsy and Irish Traveller women live 12 years less than women in the general population and Gypsy and Irish Traveller men ten years less than men in the general population. - 3.14.20 Warrington and Peck (2005) also observed that the health status of Gypsy and Travellers is dramatically lower than members of other Black and Minority Ethnic (BME) groups.
+It is estimated that, on average, Gypsy and Irish Traveller women live 12 years less than women in the general population and Gypsy and Irish Traveller men ten years less than men in the general population.

+3.15.19 Warrington and Peck (2005) also observed that the health status of Gypsy and Travellers is dramatically lower than members of other Black and Minority Ethnic (BME) groups.
 In addition, Gypsy and Travellers are also more likely than other groups to experience barriers to accessing a range of preventative health care.

-3.15 Summary
+3.16 Summary

-3.15.1 Table 3.10 below provides a summary of the baseline information discussed in the previous sections of this chapter.
+3.16.1 Table 3.11 below provides a summary of the baseline information discussed in the previous sections of this chapter.
 The information sources used to produce the summary are included at the end of the table.
 For specific references see the appropriate section of the commentary provided above.

-Table 3.10: Summary of the Brentwood baseline
+Table 3.11: Summary of the Brentwood baseline

-Topic Key features, problems, trends and performance against targets Biodiversity and Open No EU Designated sites for nature conservation in the borough Space Three SSSIs: One of favourable status and the other two of varying status from favourable to unfavourable no change.
+Торіс Key features, problems, trends and performance against targets Biodiversity and Open No EU Designated sites for nature conservation in the Borough Space Three SSSIs: One of favourable status and the other two of varying status from favourable to unfavourable no change.
 Trends are unknown.
-25 species identified in the Essex BAP as experiencing loss or decline but the current status and trends are unknown 10 habitats identified in the Essex BAP as experiencing loss or decline but the current status and trends are unknown 1,294 Tree Preservation Orders 21 areas of open space and results of the open space, recreation and leisure survey indicated an overall satisfaction with open spaces, although litter and dog-fouling were identified as problems Landscape Three principal landscape character types: River valley, wooded farmland and fenland Nine landscape character areas within these types • Key issues facing these landscape character areas are: traffic, visual intrusion from development, loss of hedgerows and trees, noise, expansion of settlements and road improvements.
-Sensitivities features: open views, historic character, important habitats, woodlands and commons, tree lined roads and hedgerows.
+25 species identified in the Essex BAP as experiencing loss or decline but the current status and trends are unknown • 10 habitats identified in the Essex BAP as experiencing loss or decline but the current status and trends are unknown 1,294 Tree Preservation Orders 21 areas of open space and results of the open space, recreation and leisure survey indicated an overall satisfaction with open spaces, although litter and dog-fouling were identified as problems 140 Local Wildlife Sites Existing Green Belt and open spaces threatened by development pressures Landscape Three principal landscape character types: River valley, wooded farmland and fenland Nine landscape character areas within these types Key issues facing these landscape character areas are: traffic, visual intrusion from development, loss of hedgerows and trees, noise, expansion of settlements and road improvements. • Sensitivities features: open views, historic character, important habitats, woodlands and commons, tree lined roads and hedgerows.
 Cultural Heritage & 514 listed buildings (3.6% of Essex total).
 12 are Grade I, 27 are Grade II and the rest are Grade II.
 Material Assets • Eleven buildings were on the Historic Buildings at Risk Register in 2006 and 2 buildings newly at risk in 2006.
 This represents a slight increase compared to previous years but is below the Essex average.
 One building removed from the register, which is below the Essex average.
-13 conservation areas but the condition unknown 12 Scheduled Ancient Monuments but the condition unknown 24 primary schools, 6 secondary schools, 17 play areas, hospitals and doctor/dentist surgeries unknown.
+13 conservation areas but the condition unknown 12 Scheduled Ancient Monuments but the condition unknown • 24 primary schools, 6 secondary schools, 17 play areas, hospitals and doctor/dentist surgeries unknown.
 Air Quality Seven AQMA's designated for NO2 levels exceeding the National Air Quality Strategy Objectives.
-The AQMAs tend to be located around major road junctions.
-Average annual NO2 levels below thresholds set by the National Air Quality Strategy.
-Worsening trends to 2003 and subsequent improvement to 2006.
-Annual 1-hour maximum NO2 levels below thresholds set by the National Air Quality Strategy.
-Worsening levels to 2001 and subsequent improvement.
-Diffusion tube monitoring shows high NO2 levels that exceed thresholds.
-Other pollutants are not monitored in Brentwood.
-Data for other areas that can be used as a proxy for Brentwood suggest that lead, SO2, benzene and 1,3 butadiene are within accepted levels.
-Trends unknown.
+The AQMAs tend to be located around major road junctions. • Average annual NO 2 levels below thresholds set by the National Air Quality Strategy.
+Worsening trends to 2003 and subsequent